revbayes/revbayes/help/md/dnCBDSP.md

 ## title
 Conditional birth-death shift process
 ## description
-Simulates a tree under a birth-death process with shifts in birth and death rates.
+Simulates a tree under a birth-death process with shifts in birth and death rates through time.
 ## details
-This function simulates a tree under a birth-death process.
-The initial birth and death rates can be specified with the rootAge and rootLambda arguments.
+This distribution simulates a tree under a birth-death process.
+The initial birth and death rates can be specified with the rootLambda and rootMu arguments.
-The rates at which speciation and extinction shifts is specified by the delta argument and the new speciation or extinction rate can be drawn from a prior distribution specfied in the lambda and mu arguments.
+The rate at which speciation and extinction rate shifts take place is specified by the delta argument and the new speciation or extinction rate can be drawn from a prior distribution specified in the lambda and mu arguments.
 Similar to other birth-death processes in RevBayes, you can specify the stopping condition of the simulator (either survival or time) and the sampling probability.
 ## authors